Andrepereira2001/feup-cpd-2022/assign2/README.md

 # Proj.
 2: Distributed and Partitioned Key-Value Store

+More information related to the projet in [here](./doc/report.pdf).

 ## Group:
 - André Pereira - up201905650
 - Margarida Vieria - up201907907